Searching for Exotrojans in Pulsar Systems: Author Contributions

 \section{Author Contributions}

 J.D.T. led the project, extended the libration theory of \citet{leleu_mainpaper_2015} as relevant for black widow systems, produced the figures, conducted the analysis, and prepared the text with input from E.F., L.D., S.Z., A.Y.K., and J.G.
 L.D. provided the original code infrastructure for the use of \texttt{ENTERPRISE} and \texttt{PTMCMC} before the FFO-to-Trojan transition and offered key insights into the Bayesian inference used.
 S.Z. and A.Y.K. carried out the optical-band light curve analysis in determining the optical times of superior conjunction and wrote the corresponding Section~\ref{sec:optical_data}.
 A.Y.K. provided the optical light curve data and contributed useful discussions regarding PSR~J1641+8049.
 J.G. provided essential high-performance computing support.
-J.G., P.B.D., M.K., D.J.N., and D.L.K. contributed insightful discussions.
-E.F., J.G., P.B.D., M.K., D.J.N., D.L.K., and the remaining authors contributed to the collection and analysis of the NANOGrav 15\,yr dataset.
+J.G., P.B.D., M.K., D.J.N., D.L.K., and T.J.W.L. contributed insightful discussions.
+T.J.W.L. and D.R.L. gave helpful comments.
+E.F., J.G., P.B.D., M.K., D.J.N., D.L.K., D.R.L., and the remaining authors contributed to the collection and analysis of the NANOGrav 15\,yr dataset.